FDA Could Approve Ecstasy For PTSD, But Not In Colorado Unless Lawmakers Act

 Worse than self-medicating, some like Lubecky are trying to end their life to end the suffering.

-“MDMA assisted therapy is one reason my son has a father instead folded flag, and I think Colorado needs more mothers and fathers and less funerals.”
+“MDMA-assisted therapy is one reason my son has a father instead of a folded flag, and I think Colorado needs more mothers and fathers and less funerals.”

 If the FDA gives the green light, MDMA would only be available in a clinical setting — you couldn’t get a prescription to take it at home — and only in combination with therapy.